MessageSquarex4

 • What people say when asked open-ended questions — not multiple-choice selections

-Traditional engagement surveys capture a fraction of this.
-They run quarterly at best, achieve completion rates that rarely exceed 20% in large organizations, and force responses into predefined categories.
-The data they produce is better than nothing — but it's a poor foundation for prediction.
+Traditional static listening captures a fraction of this.
+It often runs quarterly at best, struggles to reach deskless teams, and forces responses into predefined categories.
+The data it produces is better than nothing — but it is a poor foundation for prediction.

 There's growing recognition that the missing piece in predictive HR analytics isn't a better algorithm.
 It's a better listening mechanism.